 This iconic tiny store has a narrow entrance.
 One enters the Shop with gazing at the toys displayed outside.
 The vibe of the shop awakens the child inside of oneself.
 As we entered, there at the reception that was covered with toy telescopes, miniature cars, Barbie’s, Avengers, Lego, airplanes and stuff every kids want to have is the owner Mr. Satish Sundra who has a tilak on his forehead that showed he was quite religious and cultured.
 We conducted a keen and curious interview about the origin and shop’s existence.

-According to Mr. Sundra in the 1940s, 50s and 60s C.P was a shoppers stop for the rich Indians, royal families, civil servants and industrialists.
+According to Mr. Sundra in the 1940s, 50s and 60s C.P was a shoppers stop for the rich.
+Royal families, civil servants and industrialists were regular visitors.
 His eyes glittered while telling about the visits of Maharani Gayatri Devi of Jaipur.
 She was, according to him, the most culturally sophisticated yet down to earth woman who would pick up toys from the stacks on her own rather than taking help of the servants.
 Though nostalgic of those times when his shop was visited by the royals Mr. Sundra was happy that now, in present times, children of the subaltern can also own toys which they could not in the pre-liberalization period.
 “Child of a rich man is no different from the child of his servant.”
 Every child has the same desires and should get the opportunity to enjoy his childhood.

-After we finished talking to Mr. Sundra a Muslim Kashmiri family walked inside the shop carrying a baby girlon their arms.
-Mr. Sundra took the baby from her parents and started playing with her.
-That shows his affection and love towards kids
+After we finished talking to Mr. Sundra a Muslim Kashmiri family walked inside the shop carrying a baby girl in their arms.
+Mr. Sundra took the baby from her parents and started playing with her showing his affection and love towards kids

 And us?
 We were still gazing at toys and hoping to own them all.